limpkin/mooltipass/source_code/src/AES/README.md

 3- CTR block encryption
 -----------------------
 The passwords stored on the mooltipass will be encrypted using CTR block encryption, more information in: <a href="http://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_.28CTR.29"> Counter CTR </a>.
-We must decide how to generate the initialization vector formed by nounce+counter but the basic functionality to encrypt a block using CTR is already done, so here's an example of use of CTR block encryption.
+We must decide how to generate the initialization vector.
+Here's an example of use of CTR encryption and decryption.

 ```
 static uint8_t key[32] = { 0x60, 0x3d, 0xeb, 0x10, 0x15, 0xca, 0x71, 0xbe, 0x2b,